-Spell Level: M2 Range: 20 ft./level Duration: 10 min./level
+Level: M2 Range: 20 ft. per level Duration: 10 minutes per level

 This spell allows the Magic-user to levitate himself, moving vertically up or down, but the spell itself provides no assistance with lateral movement.
 A wall, cliff side, or ceiling could be used to move along hand-over-hand.